 - Pass the straight end of the included clip through one of the slots on the fender trim.
 Make sure that the hook is securely attached to the inside metal edge of the vehicle’s fender flange.

-- Pull the clip from the straight end side using pliers.
-Bend 180 degrees towards the vehicle’s fender.
+- Using pliers, pull the clip from the straight end side, then bend it 180° towards the fender.

-- Press the clip flat against the vehicle’s fender for a low profile and snug fit.
+- Press the clip flat against the vehicle’s fender for a snug, low-profile fit.